 The program can observe several maximum and minimum limiters simultaneously.
 You can choose to run the engine at its maximum power (click the Max Limits button) or at its minimum power (Min Limits) or in between the defined limits (Within Limits).
+You can see if the calculation with Limits is activated from all pages of the input window in the Calculation Mode panel.
+To deactivate the calculation to maximum or minimum power select one of the other options, like GG Speed or T4.

 Besides the pre-defined limiters you can employ up to three composed values as additional maximum and minimum limiters.
-Note that the drop-down lists with the composed values will appear only when composed values are defined.
+The drop-down list is only visible when composed values are defined.
+Note that only composed values that are influenced by the power setting of the engine (HPC Spool Speed ZXN) are suitable limiters, otherwise the underlying iteration might not converge.